 "We don't know how your son disappeared," said the Argentine officer in Ainu.

 "The bulkhead is leaking," shrieked the submariner in Ingush.

 "What's a nice girl like you doing in a place like this?" the sailor asked in Jemez.

 "I had an accident in my car," she replied in Towa.

-"The aliens couldn't afford a room, so we stored them in the spaceship's hold," said the crewman in Cochiti.
+"The alien couldn't pay for a room, so we put it in that bus," said the manager in Cochiti.

 "The tao that can be followed is not the true tao," said the new-ager in Taos.

 "I remember one day in the base in Cam Ranh," the old vet reminisced in Nambé.

 "Our daughter is too timid to come out of her room," the mother said in Cheyenne.